Nibelungensteig (3): Lindenfels – Grasellenbach

 Description of the walk

-(3) Immediately after the paddock, the path becomes muddy even in dry weather.
+(3) Immediately after the paddock, the path becomes muddy, even in dry weather.

-Shortly afterwards, the path leads out of the forest again, crosses a meadow and offers a magnificent view of the castle on the Reichenberg near Reichelsheim.
+Shortly afterwards, the path leads out of the woods again; you cross a meadow and are treated to a magnificent view of Reichenberg Castle near Reichelsheim.

 (14) The path leads past a Kneipp facility to Grassellenbach, where we turn left into Hammelbacher Straße.